Fr. Art Ledesma

 “To go on a pilgrimage really means to step out of ourselves in order to encounter God where he has revealed himself, where his grace has shone with particular splendour and produce rich fruits of conversion and holiness among those who believe…” ~ Pope Benedict XVI

 Embark on a journey to the holy places where our forefathers have lived.
-Join a 14-day Pilgrimage to Turkey, Egypt and Holy Land with a Pilgrimage Chaplain leaving on November 5, 2019.
+Join a 14-day Pilgrimage to Turkey, Egypt and Holy Land with Fr.
+Art Ledesma leaving on November 5, 2019.
 May this journey, unlike any other, bring about a true spiritual awakening; a life changing experience that each and every one would never forget.

 Your pilgrimage begins in the beautiful city of Istanbul in Turkey.
 Offering a wealth of historical and religious places to visit, Istanbul provides us with a glimpse of Turkey’s proud heritage.
 Visit the enchanting Sultan Ahmed Mosque, more commonly known as the Blue Mosque for the blue tiles adorning the walls of its interior.
 Not to be missed is the visit to Hagia Sophia, a great architectural beauty and an important monument both for Byzantine and for Ottoman Empires.

 From Istanbul take an early morning flight to Cairo, the cradle of civilization and beacon of religion.
 Marvel at the days of ancient Egypt on your visit to the Great Pyramids of Giza and Sphinx, one of the Seven Wonders of the Ancient World.
 Peruse through one of the world’s most important collections of ancient artefacts, including the glittering treasures of Tutankhamun and other great pharoahs at the Egyptian Museum.